Student in chemical physics lab

 Curriculum

-Students take core chemistry and physics courses (first-year and sophomore level), as well as courses in advanced physics and physical chemistry.
-Students have some choice in their advanced courses to pursue areas more closely aligned with their interests (e.g., optics, quantum mechanics, inorganic chemistry).
-Students also achieve a strong foundation in mathematics.
+Chemical physics majors take core math, chemistry, and physics courses (at the first-year and sophomore levels), as well as courses in advanced physics and physical chemistry.
+You will then choose advanced courses to pursue areas aligned with your interests (e.g., optics, quantum mechanics, inorganic chemistry).

 Major Requirements